 Soaking your pea seeds can give them a jump start for germinating, but is not absolutely necessary so long as you adequately water your peas during this important first growth phase.

 What is the best month to plant peas?

-The best month for planting peas completely depends on what climate zone you live in.
-For me, the best month to plan pea seeds in March because this is when the ground is workable and is no longer frozen from the winter.
+The best month for growing peas completely depends on what climate zone you live in.
+For me, the best month to plan pea plants seeds in March because this is when the ground is workable and is no longer frozen from the winter.
 If you follow this general rule of thumb for pea planting, you should be good to go.